-One type of documentation used for virtually all UNIX-based Systems is the reference manual, which consists of manual entries.
-Manual entries follow a specific format that may be confusing without some explanation.
+One type of documentation common to virtually all UNIX-based Systems is the on-line reference manual, which consists of manual entries.
+Manual entries (man pages) follow a specific format, which is briefly explained in this chapter.

-INTERACTIVE UNIX System entries and the standard UNIX System Laboratories, Inc. (USL) manual entries are grouped alphabetically within the following sections:
+The manual entries supplied with the INTERACTIVE UNIX System contain information about the standard UNIX System Laboratories, Inc. (USL) commands, as well as descriptions of enhancements made by SunSoft.
+See the INTERACTIVE UNIX System Release Notes for more up-to-date information.

+Manual entries are grouped alphabetically within the following sections:

-- Section 1 system commands
+- Section 1 Commands and Application Programs

-- Section 2 system calls
+- Section 2 System Calls

-- Section 3 subroutines
+- Section 3 Subroutines

-- Section 4 file formats
+- Section 4 File Formats

-- Section 5 miscellaneous facilities
+- Section 5 Miscellaneous Facilities

+- Section 6 Games

-- Section 7 special files
+- Section 7 Special Files

-- Section 8 miscellaneous
+- Section 8 System Maintenance Programs and Procedures